 Our online shop - what does it fund?

-Our online shop—what does it fund?
+Our online shop—what does it fund? in a word everything!

 We are based at Wombeyan Caves, just tucked inside the south-west corner of the Blue Mountains National Park NSW in the middle of nowhere!